When Billie Met Lisa: Reception

-Rich Knight of Cinema Blend ranked When Billie Met Lisa fourth in their top of The Simpsons shorts, praised the humor of the short film, and complimented the references to Billie Eilish and her work.
+Rich Knight of CinemaBlend ranked When Billie Met Lisa fourth in their top of The Simpsons shorts, praised the humor of the short film, and complimented the references to Billie Eilish and her work.
 Paul Bradshaw of NME found agreeable that the short film provides gags centered on Eilish and O'Connell, praised the new record of The Simpsons Theme, and complimented the end credits for its humor.
-Mike Celestino of LaughingPlace.com gave a positive review, writing, "On the whole, “When Billie Met Lisa” makes for a fun diversion that is sure to delight crossover fans of The Simpsons and Eilish, though a few of the jokes do fall flat here and there, and like the other above-mentioned shorts it goes by very quickly."
+Mike Celestino of LaughingPlace.com gave a positive review, writing, "On the whole, When Billie Met Lisa makes for a fun diversion that is sure to delight crossover fans of The Simpsons and Eilish, though a few of the jokes do fall flat here and there, and like the other above-mentioned shorts it goes by very quickly."

 John Schwarz of Bubbleblabber gave When Billie Met Lisa an eight out of ten stating "A few solid jokes jab in before the climax make this a delicious morsel of a snack though I do hope that Billie comes back in the future because it seems the gag department had a bunch of early fun with her that I think can be more fully fleshed out across 22-minutes."

 Stacey Henley of TheGamer complimented the humor of When Billie Met Lisa across its gags, acknowledged the references of Eilish and her work, but stated that the short film should have provided a full story and more screen time for Eilish and O'Connell.
-Jeremy Brown of What'sOnDisneyPlus.com gave the short 2 out of 5, writing, "I’m just not sure what the point of this was other than to put Billie Eilish in a “The Simpsons” short.
+Jeremy Brown of What'sOnDisneyPlus.com gave the short 2 out of 5, writing, "I’m just not sure what the point of this was other than to put Billie Eilish in a The Simpsons short.
 It’s all technically well done.
 The animation is beautiful.
 The voice acting is wonderful.
 Objectively, there’s nothing wrong with it, but, subjectively, I still don’t get why it needed to be done."

 The short was nominated for an Primetime Emmy Award for Outstanding Short Form Animated Program at the Primetime Emmy Awards.

+The episode provoked some controversy with Simpsons fans online after its release, due to the ending scene with Lisa saying that Homer never supported her, due to the continuity issues of previous episodes in which Homer was supportive, such as "Lisa's Sax".